How is sex week funded?

 why do you include planned parenthood?
 Does that mean you are pro-choice?

 Planned Parenthood is a huge provider of health services for men and women, particularly low-income women.
 They do STI testing, STI treatment, cancer screenings, pelvic exams, birth control distribution, community education, and so much more.
-These are vital services that protect public health, and we want to recognize that and include them in our community.
+These are vital services that protect public health; we want to recognize them and include them in our community.

-This seems like a good time to remind everyone that abortion is legal.
-Yes, Planned Parenthood performs abortions, abortions that women are legally entitled to.
-Considering that 1 in 4 women will get an abortion in her life (Guttmacher, 2017), and OSU is a majority female campus (OSU Statistical Summary, 2018), it seems like a good thing to at least talk about.
+Currently, abortion is legal in Ohio.
+Yes, Planned Parenthood performs abortions, of which women are legally entitled.
+Considering that 1 in 4 women will get an abortion in her life (Guttmacher, 2017), and OSU is a majority-female campus (OSU Statistical Summary, 2018), we consider it to be an important topic that needs discussion.

 Why don’t you partner with any pregnancy crisis centers?

-1. Pregnancy Crisis Centers are intended for pregnant people.
-Sex Week wants to educate people on how to avoid unwanted pregnancies.
-See where I’m going with this?
+Pregnancy Crisis Centers are intended for pregnant people, while Sex Week wants to educate people on how to avoid unwanted pregnancies.

-2. Pregnancy Crisis Centers are not licensed medical providers.
-They are pretty much just passionate people putting on white coats to look professional, which is probably why they are known to give medically inaccurate information.
-Because they are not licensed, they are not held to the Health Insurance Portability and Accountability Act (HIPAA)—you know, the laws that keep your medical records and identity confidential.
-You can see how that’s problematic.
+Pregnancy Crisis Centers are not licensed medical providers and are known to give medically inaccurate information.
+Because they are not licensed, they are not held to the Health Insurance Portability and Accountability Act (HIPAA)—the laws that keep your medical records and identity confidential.

-3. Last, but certainly not least, Pregnancy Crisis Centers are unethical, misleading, inaccurate, and a threat to public health.
+Lastly, Pregnancy Crisis Centers are unethical, misleading, inaccurate, and a threat to public health.
 This is not just SASHA’s opinion; many peer-reviewed journals have concluded the same thing.
-Links below if you don’t believe us.
+These sources are linked below:

 https://www.sciencedirect.com/science/article/pii/S0010782412004155